 Lisa Olson, Board Member

-Lisa has served on Stoughton ATP Board of Directors for two years.
-In addition to this, she is a twenty-year member of the Stoughton American Legion Auxiliary and currently serves as Treasurer and Membership Chairman.
+Lisa is the Factotum or “jack of all trades” for Stoughton ATP.
+Lisa has served on the Stoughton ATP Board of Directors for three years.
+In addition to this, she is a twenty-year member of the Stoughton American Legion Auxiliary and currently serves as the Treasurer and Membership Chairman.
 She also serves as the Treasurer and Membership Chairman of the VFW Auxiliary.
 She has been instrumental in coordinating the Stoughton Memorial Day Parade and Program for many years.
-She also currently serves as Secretary/Treasurer of the Dane County Council of the American Legion Auxiliaries, which is a group of fourteen Auxiliaries in Dane County.
-She is a poll worker for the City of Stoughton and a member of the Partners of Stoughton Hospital Auxiliary.

-Lisa is a 1973 graduate of UW-Oshkosh with a BS in Lower Elementary Education.
-After college, she worked as a preschool teacher and worked a home-based program for low-income families and children.
-She has worked in administrative positions for multiple businesses and retired in 2019 from a twenty-year career at Waste Management of Wisconsin.
-She now enjoys all of the volunteer opportunities that the City of Stoughton has offered her to help both the community and veterans.
+Lisa graduated from UW-Oshkosh with a BS in Lower Elementary Education, and worked as a preschool teacher in a home-based program for low-income families and children.
+She has also worked in administrative positions at various businesses and retired in 2019 from a twenty-year career at Waste Management of Wisconsin.
+She now enjoys the volunteer opportunities that she is involved in to help the Stoughton community and Veterans.

 Robert Stechschulte, Board Member & Volunteer Driver

 Robert is retired from a Human Resources position at the U.S. District Court in Madison.
 He began volunteering his time as a driver for Stoughton ATP in 2018.
-He later became a board member as well.
-He has been a driver for RSVP, volunteered at the Stoughton Food Pantry, ushers at the Opera House, and held several volunteer positions at St. Ann Catholic Parish in Stoughton.
-In addition to this, Robert serves as a poll worker for the City of Stoughton.
+He later Joined the Board of Directors and serves as the Employee Liaison.
+He also currently ushers at the Opera House and serves as a poll worker for the City of Stoughton.
+Robert has served the Stoughton community as a driver for RSVP and a volunteer for the Stoughton Food Pantry, and has held several volunteer positions at St. Ann Catholic Parish in Stoughton.
 Robert and his wife, Connie, enjoy being part of the Stoughton community with its many opportunities and activities.

 Kaylee L.S.
 Peters, Board Member

-Kaylee L.S.
-Peters serves as a Board Member, focusing on community outreach via website and social media updates, as well as fundraising opportunities.
+Kaylee serves on the Board of Directors as the Community Outreach Liaison.
+She focuses on website updates, community newsletters (and other written communications), as well as fundraising and community engagement opportunities.
+She is also excited to learn more about grant writing.
 Kaylee has a degree in English Literature (Creative Writing focus) from UW-Madison and her teaching licensure from UW-Whitewater.
 She has an extensive history of volunteer work including outreach and workshop leadership at the UW-Madison Campus Women’s Center, translating multiple years for Toys for Tots, and over a decade of fundraising for Wisconsin wetlands conservation.
-Kaylee’s favorite aspect of the Stoughton community is the school district, as she was fortunate to first be introduced to the community as a student teacher at the high school before moving here.
+Kaylee’s favorite aspect of Stoughton is the school district, as she was fortunate to first be introduced to the community as a student teacher at the high school before moving here.

 Richard Hoffman, Transportation Coordinator & Volunteer Driver Coordinator